 Other on-site restaurants at select resorts include Lodge Wood Fired Grill steakhouse and Barnwood, offering a locally sourced season menu in a rustic setting.
 There’s also Hungry as a Wolf Pizza, Buckets Incredible Craveables, Dunkin’ Donuts, and Ben & Jerry’s ice cream shops all located within the lodge as well.

-Each season is celebrated at Great Wolf Lodge.
+Each season is celebrated at all of the Great Wolf Lodge locations.
 Spring-a-Palooza comes at the beginning of the year, Summer Camp-In from Memorial Day to Labor Day, Howl-O-Ween with a trick-or-treat trail winding throughout the resort for spooky season, and (our family’s favorite) Snowland from Thanksgiving through New Year’s Eve.

 During the Snowland “Howl-iday” celebration, every lodge glistens with snow, twinkling lights, and decorative trees for a winter wonderland display.
 From top to bottom, the hotels shout Christmas, and the centerpiece of each lobby is a life-sized Gingerbread House that would please even Hansel and Gretel.